Maxixe Mine – unique blue beryl find

 Other finds of deep blue beryl

-New maxixe beryls in larger amount appeared on market much later, around 1973.
+New maxixe beryls in a larger amount appeared on market much later, around 1973.
 Closer research showed that at least part of these stones was colored artificially, by radiation.
-There was the usual story – these stones also discolored under the heat or sunlight – but one could irradiate them and make blue again.
+There was the usual story – these stones also discolored under the heat or sunlight – but one could irradiate them and make them blue again.